 When Shots are Fired

 18. Move to Safe Room.
-If the shots grow louder and more frequent, it could mean that there is an attack or that you’re looking at a home invasion.
+If the shots grow louder and more frequent, it could mean there is an attack or that you’re looking at a home invasion.
 In this case, move inside your safe room, or into a room with no exterior walls.

 19. Prep your Home.
 If you have enough warning, remove the glass from the windows and prop soaked mattresses against the walls to act as a cushioning device to repel bullets.